zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-JSON-RPC-API.md

 ### Enqueue a test

-To enqueue the test of zonemaster.net we run
+To enqueue a test of zonemaster.net we run
 `zmb start_domain_test --domain zonemaster.net | jq` and immediately get the response